Da Real World

-Da Real World is the second studio album by American rapper Missy "Misdemeanor" Elliott, released on June 22, 1999, by Elektra and The Goldmind.
+Da Real World is the second studio album by American rapper Missy "Misdemeanor" Elliott, released on June 22, 1999, by East West, Elektra, and The Goldmind.
 The album is noted for adding a raunchier and darker style to Elliott's music, as well as including the overt political use of the term "bitch".
 The album features guest appearances from B.G., Juvenile, Lil' Mo, Nicole, Beyoncé, Eve, Eminem, Lady Saw, Da Brat, Aaliyah, Big Boi of Outkast, Lil' Kim, MC Solaar, and Redman.

 The album debuted at number ten on the US Billboard 200 chart.
 The album was certified platinum by the Recording Industry Association of America (RIAA).
 It spawned the singles "She's a Bitch", "All N My Grill", and "Hot Boyz (Remix)".

 Background

 Originally titled She's a Bitch, Elliott commented on the choice for the title as a positive way of expressing herself as a "strong woman in power"; she also stated that she felt very pressured while recording this album, and explained that she was afraid of experiencing a sophomore slump.
 Elliott dedicated the album to the victims of the Columbine High School massacre.